joeriddles/blog/content/posts/an-ode-to-firefox/index.md

 I've used Firefox as my daily driver for web browsing for several years now.
 I don't remember exactly when or why I made the switch from Chrome, but it was probably in the [hacker spirit](https://en.wikipedia.org/wiki/Hacker_culture).

 Having used Firefox for the last few years, it's hard to imagine using any other browser day-to-day, even [Arc](https://arc.net/) which seems to be the new hotness.
-I'm tempted to play with [Ladybird](https://awesomekling.github.io/Ladybird-a-new-cross-platform-browser-project/), but that's more from a technical interest than anything
+I'm tempted to play with [Ladybird](https://awesomekling.github.io/Ladybird-a-new-cross-platform-browser-project/), but that's more from a technical interest.

 Here are some of the features of Firefox that I would find it hard to live without, in no particular order: